simonlindstedt/realFakeNews/README.md

 To install and try it out, you need to do the following:

--   First of all, clone this repo at
+-   First of all, clone this repo from

 ```sh
 git clone https://github.com/simonlindstedt/realFakeNews.git